mbn-code/LaneDetectionPython/README.md

 # LaneDetectionPython
-This is a very simple lane detection made with python.
+This is a very simple lane detection made with python. cv2, numpy, matplotlib